A classic prawn pasta recipe gets a dramatic makeover with squid ink spaghetti and the introduction of the mild anise flavour of fennel.

 Spaghetti with shrimp or prawns is a really classic combination and whilst this recipe may look different it does not stray far from classic combinations.

-I add a little fennel as that sweet anise flavour works so well with fish.
+I just love fennel, you must check it out in this delicious fennel pasta recipe as well as in this verdant spinach and fennel soup recipe.
 I serve this pickled fennel and lentil salad with pan seared salmon all of the time!

 The elephant in the room is that dramatic black pasta!
 The name gives away its source, it is pasta made with squid ink, genius hey?